0x007E/oled/_posts/2025-09-04-TTY-Parameters.md

 ---

-For a more detailed view of the possible parameters that can be set in `oled.h`, take a look at the [OLED Doxygen documentation (`OLDD`)](https://0x007e.github.io/oled/doxygen/tty_8h.html).
+For a more detailed view of the possible parameters that can be set in `tty.h`, take a look at the [OLED Doxygen documentation (`OLDD`)](https://0x007e.github.io/oled/doxygen/tty_8h.html).